 Sam, as you may remember was born with cerebral palsy, and like many families blessed with a special needs child, his parents, Roger and Christine, found themselves making vacation plans based on the entire family being able to experience certain things while passing on other life experiences.

-Our show, in cooperation with Bob Grove and Mark Wade from “Road Trippin’ With Bob and Mark,” and with the generosity of Lance Syrett at Ruby’s Inn at Bryce Canyon decided to help check the first national park off the family’s bucket list.
+Our show, in cooperation with Bob Grove and Mark Wade from “Road Trippin’ With Bob and Mark,” and with the generosity of Lance Syrett at Ruby’s Inn at Bryce Canyon, decided to help check their first national park off the family’s bucket list.